Targeted Hardening of Electric Distribution System for Enhanced Resilience against Earthquakes: Introduction

 Power system resilience enhancement measures are normally categorized into hardening-oriented and operation-oriented.
 Reinforcing poles and substations as well as vegetation management are examples of the former \cite{panteli_2017}, while rescheduling generation, strategic microgrid islanding, and priority based load shedding are practical measures of the latter \cite{ESPINOZA_2016}.
 Operation-oriented resilience measures are post-event strategies that focus on recovering the network operation after the damages are made.
 Though we do not discount the merits of operation-oriented strategies, strengthening the network hardware, on the other hand, is a pre-event strategy that can efficiently prevent high-impact casualties and reduce economical burdens.
 However, studies on hardware hardening measures for distribution network is quite limited.
 Among the limited related works, a preventive preparedness for energy-carrying microgrids to cope with severe weather events through allocating pre-storm resources was developed in \cite{amirioun_2019}.
 A new criterion was introduced to measure the preparedness of microgrids against storms and a multi-objective optimization problem was formulated to minimize the amount of load reduction and meet this criterion.
 Though \cite{amirioun_2019} presents a good implementation of proactive management for resilience enhancement, it is not effective in handling earthquakes as disaster forecasting is not available for resource allocation.

-Manshadi \emph{et al.} \cite{Manshadi_2015} devised an exponential index to evaluate the resilience of multi-energy-carrying microgrids in the face of intentional subversion (destruction of power distribution lines, natural gas distribution lines, and production resources).
-The exponential index represents the extra cost of microgrid operation after subversion and can be used by investors and power system beneficiaries to evaluate the economic loss of the incident.
+Manshadi \emph{et al.} \cite{Manshadi_2015} devised an exponential index to evaluate the resilience of multi-energy-carrying microgrids in the face of destruction of power distribution lines, natural gas distribution lines, and production resources.
+The index represents the extra cost of microgrid operation after subversion and can be used by investors and power system beneficiaries to evaluate the economic loss of the incident.
 However, this index fails to provide technical information about the temporal behaviors of the system during or after the incident.
-In our paper, we introduce three new indices, which are able to provide technical details during and after the earthquake, to evaluate the distribution network resilience.